Mosaic, gift of Class of 2004, posted in library

-"The Tree of Life at Eden," a mosaic by 2004 graduate Ben Norquist, has been hung in the Ironside Memorial Library, a gift of the Class of 2004.
+"The Tree of Life at Eden," a mosaic by 2004 graduate Ben Norquist, has been hung in the Bryan College Library, a gift of the Class of 2004.

 Ben, who is pursuing a Master of Arts degree in Liberal Arts at St. John's Graduate Institute in Annapolis, Md., talked about the gift during a recent visit to Dayton.
 "There are biblical references in the mosaic," he said.
 "There is a valley, there are mountains and sheep.
 The main theme would be shepherds and shepherding."

 The mosaic depicts Christ crucified on a shepherd's crook, as well as 11 sheep, "and there is some symbolism; for example, the use of numbers," he said.